jethanh/Labs25-Human_Rights_First-TeamB-FE/README.md

 Could be improved:

--It may be worth exploring heatmaps or spidering markers going forward in this project if better coordinates data is not available.
+- It may be worth exploring heatmaps or spidering markers going forward in this project if better coordinates data is not available.

 ### Search Functionality